How coronavirus could affect your 2021 university application – and what you can do to fix it

 Once you’ve applied, you may also be invited to an applicant’s day – these are usually held in the spring, so there’s a chance that in-person visits could be back on by then.
 An applicant’s day will give you a more in-depth tour of the specific department you’ve applied to and allow you to chat with current students and fellow applicants.

-How will the cancelled exams affect my university application?This summer's exams have been cancelled in England, Wales, Scotland and Northern Ireland and students will be receiving teacher-assessed grades instead.
+How will the cancelled exams affect my university application?This summer's exams were cancelled in England, Wales, Scotland and Northern Ireland and students will be receiving teacher-assessed grades instead.

-Find out more about the 2021 exam cancellations in this article.
+Find out more about the 2021 teacher-assessed grades in this article.

 How will the lockdown school closures affect my university application?

 Because of the latest lockdown measures that have seen schools and colleges close, Ucas pushed its application deadline back two weeks from 15 January to 29 January.

 But applicants who are ready to submit before 29 January should still do so – “we strongly advise students not to leave their application to the last minute and if they are ready to submit now to go ahead do this,” commented Ucas chief executive Clare Marchant.

 Anyone who misses the 29 January deadline will still be able to apply to start university this year.
 The only difference is that their application won’t be guaranteed to receive equal consideration, so there’s a chance that the course they’re applying to might have already filled up – especially if it’s a particularly competitive one.

 Here are the Ucas deadline and key application dates.